 CCB Directory

-We will be compiling all our kits for Lutheran World Relief, Global Health Ministries, and World Vision in one morning!
+Twice each year St. John’s Women compile all our kits and quilts for Lutheran World Relief, Global Health Ministries, and World Vision on a Saturday morning!

-Coffee, muffins, and a short video from Lutheran World Relief will kick off the event at 9:00am.
+Coffee, muffins, and a short program kick off the event at 9:00am.

 This event is for all St. John’s Women.
 Come for the fellowship, get to know other women, and be God’s hands for the world.

-Please consider donating supplies during March through April 14, and joining us in person Saturday, April 2oth from 9:00-Noon, compiling kits, as well as helping quilters and knitters that morning.
+Please consider donating supplies, and joining us in person compiling kits, as well as helping quilters and knitters that morning.

 Donation lists are available here, and at the Women’s bulletin board in the Commons between worship services.
 Donations can be dropped off any time in the baskets under the Women’s bulletin board.